-Mallydams Wood is a nationally acclaimed centre of excellence for animal welfare education, in East Sussex.
+Mallydams Wood is a nationally acclaimed centre of excellence for animal welfare education, in Hastings, East Sussex.
 Our 55-acre magical woodland brimming with animal hideaways, quiet places and footpaths to explore sets the scene for wildlife detectives of all ages.

-We've encouraged thousands of children and young people to develop respect and empathy for animals and their environment as well as investigative and problem solving skills and resilience through hands-on activities, outdoor exploration and enquiry based learning.
+Whether searching for animal clues, solving wildlife mysteries or sitting quietly listening to night time noises, Mallydams Wood has a host of experiences to set the senses alive and stimulate an enquiring mind.
+We've encouraged thousands of children and young people to develop respect and empathy for animals and their environment as well as investigative and problem-solving skills and resilience through hands-on activities, outdoor exploration and enquiry based learning.